pconley/Kutsu2018/README.md

 ## Heroku Notes

-Normally you push the master to deploy to heroku, but you can used
+Normally you push the master to deploy to heroku, but you can use the following to push the "development" branch to heroku
 ```
-git push heroku testbranch:master
+git push heroku development:master
 ```

 do not forget to precomile if changing the css; then add; comit; push